pachterlab/kb_docs/docs/source/manuals/bustools.rst

 -r, --replace  Perform the replacement operation rather than the barcode error correction operation for the file supplied in the -w option.

+--nocorrect  Disable barcode error correction (i.e. filter for only perfect matches to the barcode *on list*).

 bustools count
 ^^^^^^^^^^^^^^^^^^^^